Here Comes Existing Home Sales...

-Economists polled by Bloomberg are looking for existing home sales to rise 1.6 per cent month-over-month to an annual rate of 5 million.
+Economists polled by Bloomberg are looking for existing home sales to rise 1.4% month-over-month (mum) to a rate of 4.99 million units.

-This compares with a 0.4 per cent increase in January, to an annual rate of 4.92 million.
+This compares to a 0.6% per cent mum fall in March in a rate of 4.92 million units.

 Existing home sales account for a larger share of the market than new homes, and have outpaced new home sales.
 And with housing supply staying tight, a rise in existing sales should support home prices.